ariel-os/ariel-os/book/src/tooling/coap.md

 for implementing clients, servers or both in a single device.
 As part of our mission for strong security, we use encrypted CoAP traffic by default as explained below.
+*Currently*, Ariel OS supports CoAP on its original UDP transport.
+Its CoAP server implementation support several security mechansisms, whereas client support is not mature yet, and lacks security support.
+Static keys are hard-coded while the configuration framework is being finalized.

 [CoAP]: https://coap.space/
 [over UDP]: https://datatracker.ietf.org/doc/html/rfc7252